Amicus/end-dash/_includes/README.md

 Getting Started
 =======

-EndDash is a declarative two-way binding javascript based templating framework built on top of valid HTML.
+EndDash is a two-way binding javascript templating framework built on top of semantic HTML

 In its current release, EndDash relies on Backbone style objects.
 See [the dependency section](#dependencies) for further details.